st0bb3n/197-Experiments/README.md

 # ObjectDetection-Drinks
-FasterRCNN with a MobileNetV3-Large FPN backbone
+FasterRCNN with a MobileNetV3-Large FPN backbone.

+# Notebook Version

+Some machines experience an sgmllib error (a module deprecated since python 2.6, removed on 3.0).
+A Notebook is provided as a workaround.

 # Requirements